-The “modern data stack” with an Immuta governance layer.
+The “modern data stack” with an Immuta access control layer.

-In my view, modern data governance is the purposeful management and application of metadata.
+In my view, modern cloud data access control is the purposeful management and application of metadata.
 Data quality, observability, discoverability, security — all of these initiatives will fail without a consistent and deliberate approach to managing metadata.
 Architecturally, then, one of the most important decisions we have made is to ensure that each step in our pipeline generates metadata that can be harvested and used later on.

 Access control as the first governance problem